Falun: Today

 In sports, Falun hosts the annual Swedish Ski Games at its skiing arena Lugnet, Falun.
 The city's most successful sports team is the bandy team Falu BS which has played in the Swedish top division for many years.
 Also, IBF Falun, the floorball male and female teams, have been very successful.
 Falu FK play in Division 2 Norra Svealand.

 Lugnet, Falun Stadium has also hosted the FIS Nordic World Ski Championships four times: 1954, 1974, 1993 and most recently in 2015.

 The city lost out to Calgary, Alberta, Canada, in 1981 for the 1988 Winter Olympics.
 Again, Falun applied for the 1992 Winter Olympics but lost out to Albertville, France, in 1986.
 The city lost despite the best efforts of one of ABBA's singers who recorded a single in support of the bid.

-Falun is the hometown of 'The Battle', one of the world's most famous snowboard competitions.
+Falun is the home of 'The Battle', a snowboard competition.

 Iron and Copper byproducts from the mine are still used as a paint ingredient, in the production of the nationally well known and culturally important Falu Red paint, particularly used on wooden houses.